 Q: Who can get the treatment?

 A: Almost anyone!
 Acne phototherapy has been proven to be effective on mild to moderate acne.
-Pregnant women and women who are breastfeeding should consult their physician.
+Pregnant women and women who are breastfeeding should consult their physicians.

 Q: Does it hurt?